 - Add the cranberries, orange zest, lemon juice, orange or cranberry juice, cinnamon, allspice, nutmeg, cayenne, and salt to a food processor and pulse a few times until the cranberries are chunky, maintaining a bit of texture.

 - Pour the fruit into a large, deep, heavy-bottomed pot.
-Add brown sugar, butter, and remaining white sugar, stirring well to combine.
+Add brown sugar, butter, vanilla powder, and remaining white sugar, stirring well to combine.
 Cook over medium heat, stirring occasionally, until the fruit begins to bubble and spit.
 Use a skimmer to skim off any foam that forms.
 Cook for about 20 minutes, stirring frequently to keep the fruit from sticking to the bottom of the pot.

 - Begin testing the jam for doneness.
 Spread 1/2 teaspoon of cooked fruit on the cold plate and place it back in the freezer.
 Wait 30 seconds, then run your finger through the fruit.
 It should be thick enough to maintain a path when you ran your finger through it.
 If you’d like thicker jam, place the plate back in the freezer and cook the fruit for another 3 minutes and test again.
 Repeat until desired thickness is achieved, but be careful about cooking too long or you will alter the taste and texture of your jam.